 General Information & Highlights about the Colosseum

-- When visiting the colosseum, note that you are actually buying a ticket for entrance into the Colosseum, Forum and Palatine Hill areas.
+- When visiting the colosseum, be aware that you are actually buying a ticket for entrance into the Colosseum, Forum, and Palatine Hill areas.
 Thus, do plan to spend some time here in the heart of Ancient Rome, not just the Colosseum grounds alone.
 Because of the rich history, a guide is highly recommended.

-- Colosseum is an impressive building measuring 189 meters long and 156 meters wide with a base area of 24000 m² with a height of over 48 meter.
+- Colosseum is an impressive building measuring 189 meters long and 156 meters wide.
+It has a base area of 24000 m² with a height of over 48 meters.

 - The Colosseum has over 80 entrances and can accommodate about 50,000 spectators.

 - It is thought that over 500,000 people died and over a million wild animals were killed throughout the duration of the Colosseum hosted people versus beast games.

-- Receiving millions of visitors every year, the Colosseum is the most famous tourist attraction of Rome.
+- Receiving millions of visitors every year, the Colosseum is the most famous tourist attraction in Rome.

 - Visit the tomb of Julius Caesar.
 It’s easy to miss if you’re exploring alone because it’s located behind a low wall.
-We therefor recommend to enter Colosseum, Roman Forum, and Palatine Hill with an expert guide.
+We, therefore, recommend entering Colosseum, Roman Forum, and Palatine Hill with an expert guide.
 Book the best one here.

 Best Time to Visit Colosseum

-The Colosseum is always crowded from the moment it opens to when you are kicked out, but the best time to visit it is without a doubt for the last admission in the early evening.
+It is always crowded in the Colosseum from the moment it opens to when you are kicked out.
+The best time to visit is without a doubt for the last admission in the early evening.
 Not only are there fewer crowds but the view over the forum at sunset from the window of the Colosseum is truly unforgettable.

 You should visit Colosseum twice during your trip to Rome.
 First during the day for your sightseeing and return at night when they light up the Colosseum, creating such a superb image against the dark sky.
 Also, for great distance and wide-angle photos of the Colosseum, go up the road, Via Dei Fori Imperiali a couple hundred meters, there is an upward hill you can walk, with viewpoints over the city.
 From here you will have some very nice pictures of the entire Colosseum building, which can be a bit difficult to take up close.